atomandspace/atomandspace/README.md

 - I have experience of working on python gui development projects.
 - 🌱 I’m currently learning django for everybody course
 - 💞️ I’m looking to collaborate on machine learning app development
-- 📫 How to reach me? drop a mail on atomand.space@gmail.com

 <!---
 atomandspace/atomandspace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.